nuclio/nuclio/docs/setup/minikube/getting-started-minikube.md

     --registry $(minikube ip):5000 \
     --run-registry localhost:5000
 ```
->**Note:** The command above exposes the function externally using a `nodePort`.
-This is done for demonstration
+>**Note:** The command in the previous code snippet exposes the function externally using a `nodePort`.
-> purposes only.
-Please read more about [exposing your function](/docs/tasks/deploying-functions.md#exposing-a-function)
+> This is done for demonstration purposes only.
-> for more information.
+> For more information about exposing your function, see [Deploying Functions](/docs/tasks/deploying-functions.md#exposing-a-function).

 >**Note:** The difference between the two registries specified in this command, and the reason for their addresses being different is as follows:
 >